-These results support the idea that foveal and peripheral vision are optimized for different perceptual processes(1, 2, 97).
-Qualitative rather than quantitative differences in processing likely mediate the observed differential adaptation effects(53).
-The stronger adaptation effect in the perifovea in humans is consistent with findings from macaques, where stronger contrast adaptation occurs in the retinal and geniculate cells of the peripheral magnocellular pathway than in the more foveally located parvocellular pathway(46, 98).
+These results support the idea that foveal and peripheral vision are optimized for distinct perceptual processes (1, 2, 139).
+The observed differential adaptation effects are likely mediated by qualitative rather than quantitative differences in processing (58).
+The stronger perifoveal adaptation effect in humans is consistent with macaques studies, which show that contrast adaptation is more pronounced in the retinal and geniculate cells of the peripheral magnocellular pathway than in the more foveally located parvocellular pathway (50, 140).

-Like adaptation, covert attention also helps manage limited resources(29-32) and these processes interact in the early visual cortex(32).
-However, unlike adaptation, exogenous/involuntary(6, 7, 56, 57) or endogenous/voluntary(31, 58, 59) covert spatial(99-101) and temporal(102-104) attention enhance contrast sensitivity at the attended location.
-Whereas adaptation alleviates the HVA, the enhancement of spatial(6, 7, 56-59) and temporal(103) attention is similar around polar angle.
+Like adaptation, covert attention, the selective processing of information (2, 6, 80, 84, 86-89, 141-145), also helps manage limited resources (33-36), and these processes interact in the early visual cortex (36).
+However, opposite to the effect of adaptation, exogenous/involuntary (6, 7, 86, 87) or endogenous/voluntary (35, 88, 89) covert spatial(80, 146, 147) and temporal (148-150) attention enhance contrast sensitivity at the attended location.
+Whereas adaptation reduces the HVA, spatial (6, 7, 86-89) and temporal (149) attention enhancements are consistent around polar angle.
 Thus, covert attention neither exacerbates nor alleviates the HVA or VMA.

-Presaccadic attention, which enhances contrast sensitivity at the target location right before saccade onset, also has different effects: It enhances contrast sensitivity more along the horizontal than the vertical meridian, and least at the upper vertical meridian(105-107).
-Consequently, presaccadic attention can exacerbate polar angle asymmetries.
-Interestingly, the individuals' presaccadic attention benefit negatively correlates with their V1 surface area at the upper vertical meridian, suggesting that presaccadic attention helps compensate for the reduced cortical surface area and neuronal count at that location(106).
-In the present study, the less pronounced adaptation effect along the vertical than the horizontal meridian may similarly reflect the smaller cortical surface area and fewer to-be-suppressed neurons by adaptation at the vertical meridian.
+Presaccadic attention, which enhances contrast sensitivity at the target location immediately before saccade onset, also has different effects: It enhances contrast sensitivity more along the horizontal than the vertical meridian, and least at the upper vertical meridian (151-153).
+Consequently, presaccadic attention can amplify polar angle asymmetries.
+Interestingly, individual presaccadic attention benefits negatively correlate V1 surface area at the upper vertical meridian, suggesting that presaccadic attention helps compensate for the reduced cortical surface area and neuronal count at that location (152).
+Similarly, the weaker adaptation effect along the vertical meridian in the present study may reflect its smaller cortical surface area and fewer neurons available for adaptation suppression.

-In conclusion, this study reveals that contrast adaptation is stronger along the horizontal than the vertical meridian, and in the periphery than the fovea, regardless of the adaptor and target orientation.
-Thus, contrast adaptation alleviates the HVA, contributing to a more uniform visual perception around the visual field.
-Moreover, consistent with the critical role of V1 plays in adaptation(32, 38), cortical V1 surface area mediates the differential adaptation effects observed between the horizontal and vertical meridians.
+In conclusion, this study reveals that contrast adaptation is stronger along the horizontal than the vertical meridian and in the periphery than the fovea, regardless of the adaptor and target orientation.
+Thus, by mitigating the HVA, adaptation contributes to reducing bioenergetic expenditure as well as inherent physiological asymmetries rendering a more uniform visual perception around the visual field.
+Moreover, consistent with the critical role of V1 plays in adaptation (36, 42), cortical V1 surface area mediates the differential adaptation effects observed between the horizontal and vertical meridians.